From Silos to Systems: Process-Oriented Hazard Analysis for AI Systems: Methodology

 \section{Methodology}

 Figure \ref{fig:method} presents an overview of our research method.
-As Njie and Asimirian outline, case studies as a research method enables in-depth and first-hand investigation of events and processes \cite{Njie2014-ae}.
+As Njie and Asimirian outline, case studies as a research method enable in-depth and first-hand investigation of events and processes \cite{Njie2014-ae}.
 Therefore, we used case studies to investigate how \ac{STPA} needs to be interpreted when it is used to analyze \ac{AI} systems.
-The insights we gathered from the case study led to the development of \ac{PHASE}, a guideline for conducting an \ac{STPA} of \ac{AI}.
-Subsequently, we conducted an iterative reflexive analysis to identify key affordances that \ac{PHASE} provides.
-We improved the clarity of the language used in the guideline upon receiving feedback from four individuals who pilot tested an early draft.
+Through an iterative, reflexive analysis of the case study applications, we developed \ac{PHASE}, a guideline for conducting \ac{STPA} on \ac{AI} systems, and identified the key affordances it provides.
+We further refined the guidelines’ language based on feedback from a pilot study, described in the supplementary material.
 Here, we describe the case studies, the details of applying the \ac{STPA} framework, and the process of developing reflexively analyzing \ac{PHASE}.